leoj3n/consul-vault/README.md

 ### `--file`

-Similar to the `IS_DEV=1` method, a final way you might bring consul-vault in `-dev` mode into another docker project that perhaps contains your app code is by cloning the consul-vault repo and specifying the `--file` locations of `local-compose.yml` and `dev-compose.yml` within the cloned consul-vault directory.
+Similar to the `IS_DEV=1` method, a final way you might bring consul-vault in `-dev` mode into another docker project that contains your app code is by cloning the consul-vault repo and specifying the `--file` locations of `local-compose.yml` and `dev-compose.yml` within the cloned consul-vault directory.

 For example, you could run a command like:

 ```console
 $ docker-compose --project-name 'myapp' --file 'local-compose.yml' --file '../consul-vault/yml/local-compose.yml' --file '../consul-vault/yml/dev-compose.yml' up --detach
 ```

+Where `../consul-vault/yml/dev-compose.yml` does the setting of `IS_DEV=1`, etc.